dcnieho/Titta/LSL_streamer/README.md

 #### [Titta](/SDK_wrapper)
 TittaLSL also requires Titta and its dependencies to build.
 The build scripts are set up such that Titta is automatically built.
 However, ensure to check [Titta's dependencies](/SDK_wrapper/README.md#dependencies) and make sure they are available, or the build will fail.

+## Acknowledgements
+This project was made possible by funding from the [LMK foundation, Sweden](https://lmkstiftelsen.se/).